SethMMorton/input_reader/docs/source/InputReader.rst

 Let's say that you are defining an input file for a plotting program where distance is plotted versus time.
-Let's say the unit choices for distance are meters, centimeters, kilometers, or milimeters, and the unit choices for time are seconds, minutes, and hours.
+Let's say the unit choices for distance are meters, centimeters, kilometers, or millimeters, and the unit choices for time are seconds, minutes, and hours.
 We also want to know if we the distance scale (y-axis) should start at zero or at the smallest distance value to plot.
 We might specify this set of boolean keys in  this way: